-The National Policy for Women (2016 draft prepared by the Ministry of Women and Child, Government of India) recommends policy directives to be in place by providing critical analysis of the situation of women workers in the economy with specific reference to women's unpaid care work, gender wage gap, effective implementation of specific policies, need for child care, creches and addressing violence at the workplace.
-The framework contextualizes inter-relationships of women within family, community workplace/market and governance.
-For creating an enabling environment, the policy talks on working women's hostels, drinking water, infrastructure in terms of lighting and safety linked to travel to and from work.
+The National Policy for Women (2016 draft prepared by the Ministry of Women and Child, Government of India) recommends policy directives to be in place by providing critical analysis of the situation of women workers in the economy with specific reference to women's unpaid care work, gender wage gap, effective implementation of specific policies, need for childcare, crèches, and addressing violence at the workplace.
+The framework contextualizes the inter-relationship of women with family, community workplace/market and governance.
+For creating an enabling environment, the policy aims at provisioning working women's hostels, drinking water, and infrastructure in terms of lighting and safety linked to travel to and from work.
 The policy mentions specificities related to conditions of work and terms of employment for women.
 Lastly, the policy points to the need for redistribution of gender roles across different sectors in India.
-However progressive policies such as these are often in draft stage and are not formalized.
+However, progressive policies such as these are often at a draft stage and are not formalized.

-To conclude, the above findings, present continuity between domains spanning across a range of conditions that the women workers operate in, from the starting point of this study, where we committed ourselves to understand "non-traditionality" of women's work as transformative work, the following section is the crux of takeaways from different sectors and roles.
-It can help formulate some principles that can be used by policymakers, practitioners, researchers and working women to overcome the barriers that compartmentalize women's work as low paid, low productivity and harsh conditions.
-As discussed, women's work has gradation that emerges from not their economic roles alone but from a combination of conditions that underscore the three broad domains of our framework.
+To conclude, the above findings present continuity between domains spanning across a range of conditions that the women workers operate in.
+From the starting point of this study, we committed ourselves to understand non-traditionality of women's work as transformative work.

+The next section provides takeaways from different sectors and roles that can help formulate some principles to be used by policymakers, practitioners, researchers and working women to overcome the barriers that compartmentalize women's work as low paid, low productivity and harsh conditions.

+As discussed, women's work has gradations that emerge from their economic roles and a combination of conditions that underscore the three broad domains of our framework.
 Considering this, each woman worker occupies a unique position.
-There are examples of different shifts in all the domains to transform the experience of work for women and enable her to make choices that lead her to it in whatever role or sector she chooses to work in.
+There are examples of different shifts in all the domains to transform the experience of work for women and enable them to make choices that help them in whatever role or sector they chooses to work in.
 The next section summarizes and presents the nucleus of transformative work in a way it has emerged in this study.